 The U.S. District Court for the Western District of Louisiana agreed with Kerr-McGee's interpretation of the language discussed above.
-The court found that the DWRRA allowed only for volumetric thresholds on royalty suspension for leases issued between 1996 and 2000, and that the Secretary did not have authority under the DWRRA to attach price-based thresholds to royalty suspension for those leases.111 The U.S. government has appealed this decision to the U.S. Court of Appeals for the Fifth Circuit, and that appeal is pending.
+The court found that the DWRRA allowed only for volumetric thresholds on royalty suspension for leases issued between 1996 and 2000, and that the Secretary did not have authority under the DWRRA to attach price-based thresholds to royalty suspension for those leases.111 On January 12, 2009, the U.S. Court of Appeals for the Fifth Circuit issued a decision affirming the District Court's ruling.112